35 Types of Butterflies in Indiana

 White admirals are often mistaken for members of the Nymphalidae family, but they can be identified by the thin white stripe that runs along their bottom wings.

-These types of butterflies in Indiana also have a long, thin extension at the end of their antennas.
+These butterflies in Indiana also have a long, thin extension at the end of their antennas.
 Though rare, they can find these butterflies in northern and central Indiana during summer.

 White admirals typically fly about fifty yards above the ground and will land on flowers or trees to feed.
 These types of butterflies in Indiana typically flutter from flower to flower before settling down again.